HRS Availability Mapwith data from the European HRS

 Our goals are:

 It is our goal to minimise disruption caused by technical errors.
 However some data or information on our site may have been created or structured in files or formats that are not error-free, and we cannot guarantee that our service will not be interrupted or otherwise affected by such problems.
-The FCH 2 JU accepts no responsibility with regard to such problems incurred as a result of using this site.
+The Clean Hydrogen JU accepts no responsibility with regard to such problems incurred as a result of using this site.